 Another way of thinking about it is that hues are colours that have not been mixed with white or black.

 A tint is a colour or hue that has white added to it in varying degrees to make it lighter.

 The opposite of a tint, a shade is a hue/colour that has black added to it in varying degrees making it darker in colour.

 In the middle of these two terms, a tone is a hue/colour that is mixed with grey.

-Colour schemes are used create a palette from which web and graphic designers use to create their web designs and their posters, logos and other design efforts.
+Colour schemes are used to create a palette from which web and graphic designers work within to create their web designs, their posters, logos and other designs.

 These types of colour schemes are used to create balance and simplicity while looking clean and elegant.

 However, a drawback of this scheme is the lack of emphasis on any particular colour which results in a lack of contrast which can be a deterrent if you wish some aspects, of your website for example, to stand out.

 For example: by choosing a colour scheme of a warm red colour and a cool green colour you create a vibrant, dramatic effect.